The Fdio Project

 Command Description

--format <drive> Low level formats a floppy disc.
+-format <drive> Low level formats a floppy disk.

 -dup <source> <target>

-Sector-by-sector copy from <source> to <target>. <source> and <target> can either be drives or images.
+Sector-by-sector copy from <source> to <target>. <source> and <target> can either be drives (e.g. a: or b:) or images (select an image file name in this case).
 Can be used to duplicates media, to create images from media or to restore media from images.

-Normally, duplication works with ordered sectors, i.e. the sector data is read in the sequence of the sector IDs.
+Normally, duplication works with ordered sectors, i.e. the sector data is arranged in the sequence of the sector IDs.
 It can be switched to reading raw track data with the -raw option.

 The duplication range can be limited with the -r option.